Delores Churchill: Background

-Churchill was born in Masset, Queen Charlotte Islands (now Haida Gwaii) in British Columbia, Canada in 1929.
+Churchill was born in Massett, Haida Gwaii in British Columbia, Canada in 1929.
 She first studied traditional Haida weaving with her mother, Selina Peratrovich, who is also a nationally recognized master weaver.

 She went on to study traditional Tsimshian weaving from masters Flora Matthew and Brenda White.
 Churchill further studied at the British Museum and relearned the six-strand weave.
 After retiring from a bookkeeping career and raising her family, Churchill turned her attention back to basketry at a time when Haida basket weaving was in serious decline as an art form among younger members of the tribe.
 She taught her niece, Lisa Telford, traditional Haida basket weaving.
 Additionally Churchill studied ravenstail weaving under Cheryl Samuel.

 Churchill is an eminent Haida weaver and an expert in gathering and preparing materials for cedar bark, spruce root, and Chilkat weaving.
 Her artistic influence and knowledge of the art stretches around the globe.
 Churchill has taught basketry and exhibited her works and has also worked as a researcher and consultant, helping identify works in museum collections.